DebarotiBiswas99/TeachForIndiaPreWork/README.md

 STEP 1:
 Download the project from Github URL or use Github Desktop: https://github.com/DebarotiBiswas99/TeachForIndiaPreWork

-OR,
-Download the zip file from the Google Drive folder.

 STEP 2:
 Unzip the folder, open VS Code and go to the main directory of the assignment ie: TeachForIndiaAssignment.